Received investment from Alliance, factCheck aims to create a news fact-checking version of "Polymarket"|CryptoSeed

 Author: flowie, ChainCatcher

-Recently, a new betting platform called factCheck has launched its mainnet on the Base chain.
+Recently, a new betting platform on the Base chain called factCheck has launched its mainnet.
 Unlike Polymarket, which focuses on predicting future events, factCheck specializes in betting on the truthfulness of facts that have already occurred.

-According to factCheck's founder, Prithvir Jhaveri, he hopes that factCheck will become a place for users to share new information, and that in the future, factCheck will be an investigative news platform akin to "WikiLeaks + Internet Capital Markets."
+According to factCheck's founder, Prithvir Jhaveri, he hopes that factCheck will become a place for users to share new information, envisioning it as a "WikiLeaks + Internet capital market" investigative news platform in the future.

 Investment from Alliance DAO: What is the background of the factCheck team?****